Prof. Beckley Ikhajiagbe

 Biology Unit, Faculty of Science, Air Force Institute of Technology (AFIT), Kaduna, Nigeria

-Dr. Catherine V. Nnamani is a Nigerian and an Associate Prof of Plant Systematics and Conservation Biology in the Department of Applied Biology, Faculty of Science, Ebonyi State University Abakaliki, Nigeria.
+Prof. Catherine V. Nnamani is a Nigerian and a Professor of Plant Systematics and Conservation Biology in the Department of Applied Biology, Faculty of Science, Ebonyi State University Abakaliki, Nigeria.
 She holds a B. Sc (1992), M.Sc. in Palynology/Palaeobotany (2005) and PhD in Plant Taxonomy and Biosystematics (2010) from Department of Plant Science & Biotechnology, University of Nigeria, Nsukka.
 She has been three times Head of Department of Applied Biology and Ag.
 Director, Biotechnology Research & Development Centre, 2014- 2016 in Ebonyi State University Abakaliki, Nigeria.
 Catherine was a Visiting Senior Research Fellow with United Nations University Institution for Natural Resources in Africa UNU-INRA) in 2012 and a Post Doctorial Fellow of Climate Impart Research and Leadership Enhancement (CIRCLE) Program in 2016 organized by Association of Commonwealth Universities (ACU) in collaboration with African Academy of Science, Funded by DIfD.

 Her research interest spans from Plant systematics, understanding the dynamics of palynomorphs of Nigerian flora in relation to human health and climate change to the systematic identification, characterization, advocacy and conservation of neglected and underutilized plant genetic resources for food and nutrient security in a climate changing era and molecular Biology.
 She teaches and supervises B.Sc., M. Sc, PhD students and has acted as external examiner for postgraduate schools in some other Universities in the country.
 Currently, she is the editor to many Journals and Springer publishers.
 She has attracted many research grants to Ebonyi State University Abakaliki, Nigeria, some of which are Carnegie African Diaspora Fellowship Program (PI), two EBSU-UNU-INRA collaborative research grant, four times TETFund Conference Attendance Intervention Grants, Innovators of Tomorrow in Science and Technology Education Post Basic (STEP-B) Project for her PhD Program, and ACU and UNU-INRA Research uptake grants.
 Currently, she is the coordinator of EBSU- TETFund NRF grant (AFROCROP) project sponsored.
 Her Research Uptake program on Stakeholders Forum & 1st National Conference on African Yam Bean gave birth to the Society of Underutilized Legumes (SUL) that hosts the Journal of Underutilized Legume (JUL).